 head basketball coach Tony Marcopulos was hired to lead the Seahawk program

 on April 3, 2000.
-In the twelve years since, he has built one of the oustanding programs in California.
-The Seahawks have won four Coast Conference South Champions (two back-to-back (06-07, 11-12)) in the last six and are primed to win three in a row.
+In the thirteen years since, he has built one of the oustanding programs in California.
+The Seahawks have won five Coast Conference South Champions (one back-to-back (06-07) and a current run of three in a row)(11,12,13)) in the last seven and are primed to win a fourth in a row.
 Prior to beginning

 his program and just what can be expected:

 CONSIDER TO BE SOME OF THE STRENGTHS OF THIS COLLEGE?

 MARCOPULOS: "The location of the campus and its close proximity to the beach

 obviously stand out as tremendous assets to this college.
 Cabrillo, as an institution

 of higher education, is one of the truly outstanding community colleges in the

 state of California.
 We have instructors here that are committed to the growth